Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 10/01/2015
+	- RT graph table now contains if the node was recycled.
+	- Tech table now contains if (in case of buildings) it was finished and if it was recycled.

 - 09/01/2015
 	- Fixed bug that wouldn't ignore maxPlayers for each team while the game wasn't live.
 	- Removed server option for disabling Hive HTTP connections.